BCLibCoop/nnels-a11y-publishing/DropScripts/MakeBreaksConform/MakeBreaksConform.ReadMe.md

 ## Configuration

-ConformBreaks.php will look for a file ConformBreaks.config.txt nearby.
+MakeBreaksConform.php will look for a file MakeBreaksConform.config.txt nearby.
 In that file you can set or override configuration options.

 The names of these options are case-sensitive.